Oscar Jenkins: Reactions while reported to be dead

-While at least seven Australians have been killed in combat in Ukraine, Jenkins was the first to be captured as a mercenary.
-He would have been the first Australian to die while being held as a mercenary in over 50 years, and the first to be killed while a prisoner of war in over 70 years.
+While at least seven Australians have been killed in combat in Ukraine, Jenkins was the first to be captured.
+He would have been the first Australian to be killed while a prisoner of war in over 70 years.

 Australian Prime Minister Anthony Albanese vowed to take the "strongest action possible" if reports that Jenkins had been killed were confirmed, and said that the Australian government was seeking "urgent clarification" of Jenkins' status.
 Opposition leader Peter Dutton and foreign affairs spokesman Simon Birmingham called for the Russian ambassador to Australia to be expelled if Jenkins' death was confirmed.
 Foreign Minister Penny Wong confirmed that the expulsion of Russian diplomats was "on the table".
 The Russian Embassy did not comment on reports of Jenkins' death, and pointed to a 25 December statement in which a spokesperson said that Russia was "checking information on the detained Australian citizen".